flojoy-ai/docs/docs/instruments-wiki/RF Signal Generator/Keysight-E8267D-PSG/Keysight-E8267D-PSG.md

 from qcodes.instrument.visa import VisaInstrument from qcodes.instrument_drivers.Keysight.Keysight_E8267D import Keysight_E8267D

+# Create an instance of the Keysight E8267D PSG RF Signal Generator
+signal_generator = Keysight_E8267D("signal_generator", "TCPIP0::192.168.1.1::inst0::INSTR")

-# Connect to the instrument
+# Connect to the signal generator
-instrument = Keysight_E8267D("instrument_name", "TCPIP0::192.168.1.1::inst0::INSTR")
+signal_generator.connect()

+# Now you can use the instrument to control the signal generator
+# For example, to set the frequency:
+signal_generator.frequency(1e9)

-# Set the frequency
+# To get the current frequency:
-instrument.frequency(1e9)
+frequency = signal_generator.frequency()

-# Set the power
+# To set the power:
-instrument.power(-10)
+signal_generator.power(-10)

-# Enable the RF output
+# To get the current power:
-instrument.output_rf("ON")
+power = signal_generator.power()

-# Close the connection
+# Disconnect from the signal generator
-instrument.close()
+signal_generator.disconnect()
 ```

-Make sure to replace `"instrument_name"` with the desired name for your instrument and `"TCPIP0::192.168.1.1::inst0::INSTR"` with the appropriate VISA address for your instrument.
+Please note that you need to replace `"TCPIP0::192.168.1.1::inst0::INSTR"` with the actual VISA address of your Keysight E8267D PSG RF Signal Generator.

 </TabItem>
 </Tabs>